-When you train and train diligently, purposefully and carefully for 26.2 miles… Well, you really want it to go well.
-How you manage those mid-race dips in confidence can be the difference between running well and, well, finishing.
+While training purposefully for a marathon, you want race day to go well.
+How you manage those mid-race dips in confidence, energy, and motivation can be the difference between running well, finishing, and a DNF.

 Here’s how Samantha’s Atlantic City Marathon went and how we’ve learned so much about how to prepare and execute a race plan on race day.